PierreZ/goStatic/README.md

  * Log enabled

 ### Why?
-Because the official Golang image is wayyyy too big (around 1/2Gb as you can see below) and could be unsecure.
+Because the official Golang image is wayyyy too big (around 1/2Gb as you can see below) and could be insecure.

 [![](https://badge.imagelayers.io/golang:latest.svg)](https://imagelayers.io/?images=golang:latest 'Get your own badge on imagelayers.io')